K 12 Education Visa Sponsorship Jobs in New Jersey

 Which visa types are most common for K-12 education roles in New Jersey?

-The H-1B is the most common visa for K-12 educators in New Jersey, covering specialty occupation roles such as STEM teachers, special education specialists, and school psychologists.
-The J-1 Exchange Visitor visa is also widely used through cultural exchange programs that place teachers in understaffed districts.
-Some bilingual educators qualify under TN status if they hold Canadian or Mexican citizenship and meet the applicable occupational criteria.
+The H-1B visa is the most common visa for K-12 educators in New Jersey, covering specialty occupation roles such as STEM teachers, special education specialists, and school psychologists.
+The J-1 visa Exchange Visitor visa is also widely used through cultural exchange programs that place teachers in understaffed districts.
+Some bilingual educators qualify under TN visa status if they hold Canadian or Mexican citizenship and meet the applicable occupational criteria.

 Which cities in New Jersey have the most K-12 education sponsorship jobs?